The Impact of Cosmic Rays on the Kinematics of the Circumgalactic Medium

-For each sightline in each galaxy, we generate a synthetic spectrum at $z = 0.25$, including all transitions of the \hi, Mg~{\sc ii}, C~{\sc ii}, C~{\sc iii}, C~{\sc iv}, Si~{\sc ii}, Si~{\sc iii}, Si~{\sc iv}, N~{\sc v}, and \ovi\ ions. \trident deposits Voigt absorption profiles that explicitly include thermal broadening and implicitly include nonthermal broadening due to gas motions.
-We subtract out the bulk velocity of the 500 kpc sphere centered on the galaxy relative to the simulation frame.
+When generating spectra, we subtract out the bulk velocity of the 500 kpc sphere centered on the galaxy relative to the simulation frame.
 To make these synthetic spectra resemble real HST/COS data, we add noise with a signal-to-noise ratio of 10 per resolution element and convolve it with the line-spread functions of the G130M and G160M spectrographs.
 The resulting normalized synthetic spectra are characterized by a FWHM $\approx$ 18 km s$^{-1}$ when they are binned by three native spectral pixels to a dispersion of $\Delta \lambda \approx$ 0.0367 \AA.